e0mh4/R2I/README.md

 Run the run.sh script to generate R2I results for dataset.
 By running `./run.sh` commands, AST is generated from syntax corrected decompiled code for each decompiler.
 R2I counts 31 features in AST and generates a relative readability score for the six decompilers.
 The weight is defined in `src/weight.csv`.

-To adjust the weight, edit `src/weight.csv` to the desired weight and run run.sh script.

 The generated R2I results are placed in the eval/test folder.